nobriot/web_explorer/README.md

 myWebExplorer.explore()
 ```

+The saved websites content will be in "/path/where/you/want/the/files/stored/"

 ### License
 The WebExplorer utility is open-source software distributed under the terms and conditions of the Free Software Foundation's [GNU General Public License](http://www.gnu.org/licenses/gpl.html).

 ### TODO list
-* Make a quick reset function (which resets the url_redirect_3.p files)
+- [x] Make a quick reset function (which resets the url_redirect_3.p files)
+- [ ] Clean-up R corpus creation
-* Make more comprehensive functions to visualize the website network
+- [ ] Make more comprehensive functions to visualize the website network
+- [ ] Check PDF and Word files support
+- [ ] Find out why advancedbionics.com makes the program crash